szczyglis-dev/ultimate-chain-parser/README.md

 Included resolvers:

-**singleline** - parses single-line parameters, like "key: value => assignment/replacement"
+**singleline** - parses single-line parameters, such as "key: value => assignment/replacement"

-**multiline** - parses multi-line line parameters, like "key: value => assignment/replacement places in many lines"
+**multiline** - parses multi-line line parameters, such as "key: value => assignment/replacement places in many lines"

-**range** - parses range parameters, like: "1,5,10-20,15-,-80"
+**range** - parses range parameters, such as: "1,5,10-20,15-,-80"

 ### Logging messages

 From the Plugin and Worker level, you have access to log events using registered loggers.
-The `$this->log()` method is used for this.
+The `$this->log()` method is used for this purpose.
 To use event logging, you must implement the following interfaces:

 - in plugin: `Szczyglis\ChainParser\Contract\LoggableInterface`;
 - in worker: `Szczyglis\ChainParser\Contract\LoggableWorkerInterface`;